This post may contain affiliate links. Please read my disclosure policy.

 To prepare the sauce:

 - Cook the sausage in a large skillet over medium-high heat until browned, breaking up chunks with a spoon.
-Remove the sausage and residual juices from the skillet.
+Remove the sausage and any liquid from the skillet.
 Drain well.
 Set aside.
 (Do not wipe out the skillet.)

 - Pour the olive oil into the now empty skillet.
-Add the mushrooms and 1/4 teaspoon salt and cook, undisturbed until browned.
-Stir and continue cooking until the mushrooms release their moisture and are browned.
+Add the mushrooms and ยผ teaspoon salt and cook, undisturbed until dark browned.
+Stir and continue cooking until the mushrooms release their moisture and it evaporates.
 Reduce the heat to medium.
 Add the minced shallot.
 Cook and stir constantly until the shallot softens, about 3 to 4 minutes.
 Stir in the garlic and red pepper flakes and cook, stirring constantly until fragrant, about 1 minute.

 - Carefully pour in the wine.
 Deglaze the pan by scraping up any crusty bits on the bottom.
-Add the spinach and cook, stirring constantly to wilt, this can be done in two batches if needed.
-Add the marinara and cooked sausage.
+Add the spinach and cook stirring constantly to wilt.
+This can be done in two batches if needed.
+Add the marinara sauce and cooked sausage.
 Stir to combine then remove from the heat.
 Cover and set aside while preparing the pasta.

 To prepare the pasta: